Certificate in Migration Governance

 1. Introduction to Migration: a Historical Background and Migration Governance

-Participants will learn basic terms and definitions on migration, past/current trends and patterns of international migration.
-The module will provide an historical overview of multilateral cooperation on migration, including the treatment of migration within the UN system, the role of IOM, and existing formal and informal cooperation processes and fora at regional and international levels.
-Lastly, participants will reflect on the concept and practice of migration governance and learn about IOM Migration Governance Framework.
+Basic terms and definitions on migration, past/current trends and patterns of international migration; historical overview of multilateral cooperation on migration, including the treatment of migration within the UN system, the role of IOM, and existing formal and informal cooperation processes and fora at regional and international levels; concept and practice of migration governance and IOM Migration Governance Framework.

 2. International Migration Law